nayyarv/deprecated-blog/content/pages/resume.md

 ## WORK EXPERIENCE

+### Senior Machine Learning Engineer, Dec 2018 - Present
+#### Advanced Technology Group, Dolby Labs, Sydney

+- Slashed training time from a 5 days to 30 minutes by porting modelling to GPU compatible code and improving training algorithms
+- Ported CTC loss to Julia for unsupervised voice recognition modelling with existing model framework
+- Championed separation of training code and deployment code to allow for greater flexibility and in recognition of differing constraints.

-### Data Scientist (Contract), Oct 2018 - Jan 2019
+### Data Scientist (Contract), Oct 2018 - Dec 2018
-Sen. Di Natale’s Office, Australian Greens
+#### Sen. Di Natale’s Office, Australian Greens

- - Built LASSO logistic models to quantify odds ratios of various demographic indicators on survey responses, informing childcare, health and education policy development.
+ - Built ordinal LASSO logistic models to quantify odds ratios of various demographic indicators on survey responses, informing childcare, health and education policy development.
  - Educated key stakeholders on the capabilities of Data Science, leading to more trust and reliance in data science methods when developing policy and campaign strategy.
  - Founded a volunteer Data Science group to provide data science manpower to party leadership and set up longer term projects based on census and voter contact data.

 ### Operations Research Analyst, Jan 2016 - Apr 2018
-Hudson River Trading (Singapore)
+#### Hudson River Trading, Singapore

 Improving trading control AI’s decision making processes with machine learning